 Life in Sacramento

-Sacramento is a city of 1.5 million people, with a referral base of much of Northern California and Northern Nevada.
+The Sacramento metropolitan area has a population of 1.5 million people, with an additional referral base comprising much of Northern California and Northern Nevada. .
 It is large enough for a robust clinical program, yet has more of a smaller-town feel.
 Despite our location in California, many find the city has more of a midwestern vibe (although with California weather!).
 It is a friendly and diverse community, and is especially known for our excellent farm-to-fork dining.
 Sacramento is located at the confluence of the Sacramento and American Rivers, thus rafting and fishing are popular.
 The American River bike trail is a unique trail that stretches for 30 miles along the river, frequently completely separated from any evidence of the surrounding urban community.
 Within a short drive from Sacramento there is world class skiing and recreation at Lake Tahoe, wine country in Napa, and the San Francisco Bay area.
+Click here for more information.